 - skin warmth

-Fibroadenomas: These are benign (noncancerous) tumors that can develop in the breast.
-Fibroadenomas may feel like marbles when you touch them.
+Fibroadenomas are benign (noncancerous) tumors that can develop in the breast.
+They may feel like marbles when you touch them.
 They usually move under the skin and aren’t tender.

 In general, noncancerous lumps feel smooth and round and move within the breast.
 Cancerous lumps are usually hard and irregular in shape and they don’t move.

 Lumps aren’t the only sign of breast cancer.
 Other early symptoms may include:

 - change in size, shape, or look of the breast

 - redness or darkening of the breast

 - itchy or sore rash on the nipple

 Breast cancer in lactating women is rare.
 Only about 3 percent of women develop breast cancer while breastfeeding.

 Breast cancer in younger women isn’t very common either.
 Less than 5 percent of all breast cancer diagnoses in the United States are in women younger than 40.